Edible Flowers

 Daylilies

-Daylilies come in a variety of colors.
-They have a mild, sweet taste.
-The buds are often sautéed or stir-fried.
-The petals can be added to salads or used as garnish.
-Ensure the variety is edible, as not all lilies are safe to eat.
+Daylilies come in a range of colors and have a mild, sweet taste.
+The buds are often sautéed or stir-fried, and the petals work as a salad addition or garnish.
+Key note: ensure you’re using an edible variety, as not all lilies are safe to eat.
+True daylilies (Hemerocallis species) are safe; other lily types may not be.

 Dandelions

-Dandelions are hardy and widespread.
-The flowers have a sweet, honey-like flavor.
-They can be used to make wine, jelly, and fritters.
-Dandelion petals are a colorful addition to salads.
-The blossoms must be picked young for the best taste.
+Dandelions are ubiquitous and underused in the kitchen.
+The flowers have a sweet, honey-like flavor and can be used to make wine, jelly, and fritters.
+Dandelion petals add color to salads, and the blossoms are best picked young for the most pleasant taste.
+They’re free, and they’re everywhere — that’s a combination worth using.

 Johnny Jump-Ups